CursedSliver/Crumbs-engine/README.md

 ### Instantiation

+Instantiate a `Crumbs.object` with the function `Crumbs.spawn(template, custom)`.
+Pass in an object into `template`, and (optionally) pass in another into `custom`.
-Instantiate a `Crumbs.object` by passing an object into the function `Crumbs.spawn` that contains the parameters for the new object.
-Every property of the passed-in object will be copied over to the new object.
+- Every property of the passed-in object in `template` will be copied over to the new object.
+- Then, every property of the passed-in object in `custom`, if there is one, will be copied over to the new object.
+- Essentially, you can create a "template" for your Crumbs objects by creating an object and assigning it to another variable, then specify details for each object you want to create with that template.
+- You can use `Crumbs.spawnVisible(template, custom)` to have it only spawn the object when the game is being looked at.
+- You can also use `Crumbs.object.prototype.die()` to remove the object from the game.
-For any properties that aren’t specified, defaults are taken from `Crumbs.objectDefaults`.
+- For any properties that aren’t specified in either object, defaults are taken from `Crumbs.objectDefaults`.

 ---